 In addition to this, Auckland Airport is following the ARPHS Ill Traveller Protocol, in line with international health regulations.
 The protocol is a well-established multi agency process to effectively monitor, assess and manage ill travellers arriving on planes and ships into New Zealand.

-As a precautionary measure, Auckland Airport has asked all precinct workers to follow recommendations from the World Health Organisation, as outlined below:
+As a precautionary measure, Auckland Airport has asked all precinct workers to follow recommendations from the World Health Organisation and Ministry of Health guidance, as outlined below:

 - Frequently clean hands by using alcohol-based hand rub or soap and water

 - When coughing and sneezing cover mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash hands

 - Avoid close contact with anyone who has fever and cough